You are here

 - Mammals of the Intermountain West

 - Ecology and Evolution of mammals

 - Conservation Biology

-As the Museum's Curator of Vertebrate Zoology, Eric Rickart has devoted more than 30 years studying the origins and preservation of biological diversity, both regionally and globally.
-His research has involved historical biogeography, community ecology, and evolution of mammals in island systems where geographic isolation makes the patterns of diversity more apparent.
-In collaboration with Dr. Lawrence Heaney and Danilo Balete from the Field Museum of Natural History in Chicago, Dr. Rickart conducts research on the remarkably diverse and highly endemic mammals of the Philippines.
-Their studies have involved scientific expeditions to previously unexplored regions, discovery of several species of native mammals new to science, revealed fundamental patterns of geographic distribution across islands and along elevational gradients, and shown how native and non-native species respond to both disturbance and restoration of natural habitat.
+Eric Rickart has devoted more than 30 years studying mammals, both regionally and globally.
+Much of his research has focused on mammals of island systems where processes that shape biodiversity are more apparent due to geographic isolation.
+In collaboration with Dr. Lawrence Heaney and Danilo Balete from the Field Museum in Chicago, Dr. Rickart conducts research on the remarkably diverse and highly endemic mammals of the Philippines.
+Their studies have involved scientific expeditions to previously unexplored regions and the discovery of several species of mammals new to science.
+This research has revealed the evolutionary history of this fauna, and the ecological dynamics of mammal communities.
 Their studies have helped in efforts to establish a nationwide system of protected areas for long-term preservation of Philippine biodiversity.

-Eric Rickart received a PhD in Biology in 1982 from the University of Utah and a M.A. in Biology and a B.S. in Systematics and Ecology from University of Kansas.
-He is also an Adjunct Associate Professor in the Department of Biology at the University of Utah and a Research Associate in the Department of Zoology at the Field Museum of Natural History in Chicago.
+Eric Rickart received B.S. and M.A. degrees in Biology from the University of Kansas, and a Ph.D. in Biology from the University of Utah.
+He is Adjunct Associate Professor in the Department of Biology at the University of Utah and a Research Associate of the Field Museum, Chicago.